sceeter89/HomeCommandCenter/README.md

 * Kubuntu 14.10 and Python 3.4.2
 * Python packages:
   * _yapsy_
   * _RPi.GPIO_ - for plugins accessing Raspberry Pi GPIO pins
+  * _requests_ - for plugins consuming REST API

 To run tests you will additionally need `pyhamcrest` package.
 Navigate in command line to `command_center` directory and type following command to run all tests: